Haley Wollens

 Haley Wollens is an American fashion stylist.
 She is known for her work with musicians including Blood Orange, Miley Cyrus, Drake, and M.I.A.
 She styles actor Chloë Sevigny, with Vogue writing that "[Sevigny] and stylist Haley Wollens simply never miss."

 Early life and education

 Wollens grew up in the East Village of New York City.
+Her mother worked in the fashion industry.
+She has a brother.
 During high school, she interned at The Good The Bad and The Ugly, a clothing store in the neighborhood.
 She studied motion media design at Savannah College of Art and Design (SCAD), before transferring to the School of Visual Arts for graphic design.